Fantasy football (gridiron): Standard and PPR scoring

 A key distinction in scoring systems is between standard and points per reception (PPR) scoring.
 Leagues with standard scoring award no points for receptions, though players still earn points for receiving yards gained.
 PPR leagues award one point for each reception, while half-PPR leagues award half a point.
 PPR leagues are higher-scoring and place a greater emphasis on wide receivers, tight ends, and running backs who catch a large number of passes, while half-PPR leagues attempt to provide more balance between rushing and receiving.
-In a survey conducted by Apex Fantasy Leagues, PPR scoring was found to be the most popular scoring system.
+The majority of leagues employ either PPR or half-PPR scoring.
 Many major fantasy football websites use PPR as their default setting, including ESPN and NFL.com.

 The following is the default scoring system on NFL.com and is identical to the default scoring systems of ESPN and Yahoo except where noted.
 Negative points are awarded for yards lost at the same rate that positive points are awarded for yards gained.